-When you begin to negotiate a DACA, it’s important to engage an experienced team.
+When you begin to negotiate a control agreement, it’s important to engage an experienced team.
 There are many parties involved in the process and it’s important to ensure timely responses from all parties.
 You may want to include your attorney, accountant and the person who will be managing the account on a daily basis.

-“Hard” agreement: Blocks the borrower from interacting with the receivables deposited into the blocked account.
+“Hard” Agreement: Blocks the borrower from interacting with the receivables deposited into the blocked account.
 The funds are transferred to another account through use of a Standing Transfer Order wire on a regular schedule as agreed upon in the legal document.

-“Springing” agreement: Allows the borrower to utilize the funds received into the blocked account unless there is a trigger event, upon which time the funds will be directed to a lender-owned account.
+“Springing” Agreement: Allows the borrower to utilize the funds received into the blocked account unless there is a trigger event, upon which time the funds will be directed to a lender-owned account.

-Depositor/customer/borrower: The entity that receives funds and manages the deposit account with the depository bank.
+Depositor/Customer/Borrower: The entity that receives funds and manages the deposit account with the depository bank.

-Creditor/secured party: The entity that is lending funds and will receive funds in the event of default.
+Creditor/Secured Party: The entity that is lending funds and will receive funds in the event of default.

-Trigger event: An event of default that “triggers” or begins the alternative flow of funds within a springing agreement.
+Trigger Event: An event of default that “triggers” or begins the alternative flow of funds within a springing agreement.